pstetz/slowmo/README.md

 - Button.
 Gathers all relevant button logs and can filter from there.
 - Cloud.
 Pulls data from flywheel
-- Dicom.
+- (unused) Dicom.
 This is helpful, so I don't need to remember pydicom details.
 Also it will load all dicoms and gather relevant information by specifying a dicom directory
-- Model.
+- (unused) Model.
 Helps load and save the model.
 This is useful because this will run over several weeks maybe and I want to checkpoint progress

 ### Todo

 - Get more comfortable with either tensorflow or pytorch
 - Make the nifti movies more stylistic (add flashes when updating, work on colors, 3 dimensional, structural image in background)
+- Collect all demographic information that should go in model
+- Filter out subjects by movement
+- Create a mask list (perhaps multiple options)
+  - I'm thinking panlabs mask list and a probability mask (z scores for amygdala for instance)
+- Search Flywheel or dicoms and gather all information on task
+  - slice order, operator, date, time, etc (get more than I plan to use)
+- Gather the movement for all tasks in the same CSV
+- Account for subjects that use average onsets

+### Done
 - Decide if modeling on dicoms is better or if processed images would work
-- Collect all demographic information that should go in model
+  - Nifti are better I think although ones that are not slice time corrected might be better.

 ### Notes
 - Feather does support float 16